uday1kiran/Vagrant-Tutorial/Readme.md

 When you run vagrant init, it will create a vagrant file, this is the file where we keep all the configurations related to a machine.

+vagrant box list #To list all boxes downloaded